Origin : London, Earth (1963)

 “That’s not his name.
 Who is he……?
 Doctor “Who”……?
 Perhaps if we knew his name, we might have a clue to all this. ….!”
 Ian Chesterton – An Unearthly Child

-Ian (played by William Russell) was a teacher who taught the Doctor’s granddaughter Susan – at Coalhill school.
-Along with Barbara, become the first non-alien companions, of the Doctor..
+Ian Chesterton (played by William Russell) was a teacher at Coalhill school; in London.
+Along with Barbara, become the first non-alien companions of the Doctor; having taught the Doctor’s “grand-daughter” – Susan Forman.

-In the original pilot An Unearthly Child – 1963, Ian was a science teacher – and Barbara; a history teacher.
-Together, they noticed how academically gifted Susan Foreman was (they did not know she was an alien!).
-However, they also noted how Susan struggled with basic concepts, such as the current (1963) currency .
+In the original pilot An Unearthly Child – 1963, Ian – was a science teacher and Barbara; a history teacher.
+Together, they both noticed how academically gifted Susan Foreman was (they did not know they were dealing with an alien!).
+However, they also both noted how Susan struggled with some basic concepts, such as the current currency – in 1963.

-Curious about Susan and also concerned for her welfare.
-Ian suggested that & Barbara and he, follow Susan home one night, after school to I.M Foreman’s Junkyard.
-Where they met, her next of kin – “The Doctor”.
+Curious about Susan – and also concerned for her welfare, Ian suggested that they both follow Susan home, after school.
+Ending up at I.M Foreman’s Junkyard.
+Where they ended up in the Tardis and met the Doctor.

-The Doctor and Susan, explained their origin to the two startled teachers and then promptly kidnapped them.
-Taking Ian & Barbara on a journey, through space-and-time; to Earth’s primitive past.
+The Doctor and Susan, explained their origin to the two startled teachers – and then forcibly kidnapped them both.
+Taking both Ian and Barbara, on a journey through space-and-time; far into Earth’s past.

 Barbara and Ian, revolt against their alien kidnappers in ‘Edge Of Destruction’ – 1963.

 Ian was intelligent, headstrong, brash and fiercely protective – over Barbara & Susan.
-At first, he (and Barbara) clashed with the Doctor in The Edge of Destruction but eventually, they both won the Doctor’s stubborn respect.
+At first, he (and Barbara) clashed with the Doctor in The Edge of Destruction.
+Eventually, they both won the Doctor’s stubborn respect.

-Later on, Ian was to watch out for the Doctor on many occasions saving his life.
-His army training was put to good use.
-Ian also developed some nifty sword skills along the way (The Aztecs – 1964) and was knighted by Richard Lionheart (The Crusades – 1964).
+Later on, Ian was to become the Doctor’s soundboard for decision-making and went on to physically protect the Doctor.
+Ian’s army training was put to good use throughout their adventures.
+Ian developed some sword-fighting skills along the way (The Aztecs – 1964) and was even knighted by Richard Lionheart (The Crusades – 1964).

-Ian also displayed abilities to organise – and lead others, such as when he was made to physically challenge the leader of the Aztecs; in The Aztecs – 1964 or whipping up the Thals to attack the Daleks; in The Daleks.
+Ian also displayed abilities to organise – and lead others.
+Such as, when he was made to physically challenge the leader of the Aztecs; in The Aztecs – 1964.
+Or instead, when whipping up the Thals to attack the Daleks; in The Daleks.

-Ian also overcame his fear of drowning in (The Romans – 1965) when he was sold into slavery and the galleon he was aboard, sank.
-Forcing Ian to swim to survive.
-He even gained his sea legs, aboard the Marie Celeste; in The Crusade – 1965.
+Ian also overcame his documented personal fear of drowning in (The Romans – 1965) when he was forcibly sold into slavery – and the galleon he was aboard; sank.
+Forcing Ian, to swim – to survive drowning.
+He even gained his sea-legs, aboard the ghostly Marie Celeste; in The Crusade – 1965.

-Barbara and Ian were the moral compass of the group, frequently clashing with the Doctor over the Doctor’s alien behaviour.
-In The Daleks – 1964, Ian castigated the Doctor, over the suggestion – that the Thal’s should mount a suicide assault; against the Dalek city.
-To retrieve an integral Tardis component, which had been lost.
+Barbara and Ian quickly became the moral compass of the time-travelling group.
+Frequently clashing with the Doctor over the Doctor’s alien-esque behaviour.
+In The Daleks – 1964, Ian castigated the Doctor, over the suggestion, that the Thals should mount a pointless suicide assault; against the Dalek city.
+Simply to retrieve an integral Tardis component, for the Doctor; which had been stolen by the Daleks.
+Knowing the cost of lives to retrieve the item.

-Barbara (played by Jacqueline Hill) was a history teacher who taught the Doctor’s granddaughter Susan – at Coalhill school.
-Along with fellow-teacher Ian, become the first Earthly companions, to be featured – in Doctor Who.
+Barbara Wright (played by Jacqueline Hill) was a history teacher at Coalhill school, London.
+Whom, along with fellow teacher Ian; become the first Earthly companions, to be featured – in ODWho.

-Barbara had a particular interest in the Aztec culture but was soon party to the horrors of human sacrifice – in The Aztec’s – 1964.
-Barbara was also mistaken for a reincarnated deity and used her standing, to try and make the Aztecs change their savage ways; by appealing to their better nature.
-However, Barbara had to reluctantly accept defeat – as it was too ingrained, within their culture.
+Barbara had a particular interest in the Aztec culture so was excited to experience it but was soon personally conflicted – as to the reality and horror of pointless human sacrifice; in The Aztec’s – 1964.
+Barbara was also, herself mistaken for a reincarnated deity.
+Unwisely using her new elevated standing, to try and make the Aztecs change their ways; by appealing to their better nature.
+However, Barbara had to reluctantly accept defeat – as those ways were too ingrained and fiercely protected; within the Aztec culture.

-Barbara’s most important role – in The Tardis, was to look after the young and impressionable Susan; with whom Barbara developed a motherly bond.
-Susan had a brilliant intellect but was profoundly naive and Barbara being more street-smart; attempted to protect her, from dangers.
+Barbara’s most important role – within The Tardis, was to look after the young and impressionable Susan.
+With whom, Barbara developed a motherly bond of protection and guidance.
+Susan herself, had a brilliant intellect but profoundly naive.
+Barbara being older and more experienced; attempted to protect Susan, from danger.

-Barbara was particularly sad, when Susan left but was coldly indifferent to her replacement; Vicki – who they met – in The Rescue – 1964.
+Barbara was particularly sad, when Susan left the Tardis but was coldly indifferent, to Vicki; who they met – in The Rescue – 1964.

 Despite Ian & Barbara’s eventual enjoyment of their kidnap/adventure predicament.
-They both decided to risk a trip in a Dalek time-ship to try and get back home – in The Chase – 1965,.
-Returning to 1960’s London, only 2 years on from when they left – in 1963; leaving the company of the Doctor – for good.
+They both decided eventually to risk a trip in a Dalek time-ship to try and get back home – in The Chase – 1965,.
+Returning to London – in 1965, only 2 years after having originally left (in 1963).
+Choosing to leave the company of the Doctor and adventuring in space-and-time; for ever.

 Appearances :